edwardshturman/site/app/projects/cue.md

   src="/assets/cue-may2023-beta-demo.gif"
 />

-That's pretty much what it looked like when we went up on stage at Dons Hack, but I'm proud to say we continued working on it after the event, and shipped some pretty cool additional features.
+I'm happy to say we continued working on Cue after Dons Hack, and shipped some pretty cool features.

 ### Invite system

 <GalleryCard
   title="In-app invites"
-  description={<p>From day one, we made the app open to all USF students for free, but we wanted an invite system for our friends & family elsewhere.
-Here we hooked up Typeform to an API that would generate an invite code like <code>gaius-julius-caesar</code> (I was really into the European history class).</p>}
+  description={<p>From day one, we made the app open to all USF students for free, but we wanted an invite system for our friends &amp; family elsewhere.
+Here we hooked up Typeform to an API that would generate an invite code like <code>gaius-julius-caesar</code> (I was really into that European history class).</p>}
   src="/assets/cue-invite-demo.gif"
 />